-(1) Stock option grants vest over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant date, and the remainder in equal quarterly installments thereafter.
+(1) Stock option grants vested over a four-year period, at a rate of twenty-five percent (25%) on the first anniversary of the grant date, and the remainder in equal quarterly installments thereafter.

-(2) RSU awards vest over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant date.
+(2) RSU awards granted prior to 2022 vest over a four-year period, at a rate of twenty-five percent (25%) on each anniversary of the grant date.
+RSU awards granted in 2022 and after vest over a three-year period, with one-third (1/3) vesting on the one-year anniversary of the grant date, and the remaining two-thirds (2/3) vesting in eight equal quarterly installments over the remaining two years.

-(3) Amounts disclosed in this column were calculated based on the closing price of our common stock on December 31, 2021, the last business date of the fiscal year ended January 1, 2022.
+(3) Amounts disclosed in this column were calculated based on the closing price of our common stock on December 29, 2023, the last business day of the fiscal year ended December 30, 2023, of \$38.70.

-(4) PSU awards will be earned and vest at the end of a three-year cumulative period.
+(4) PSU awards granted in 2022 are earned and vest at the end of one, two, and three-year performance periods.
 For additional information on the PSU awards, see the section above entitled "Compensation Discussion and Analysis - Elements of Compensation - Long-Term Incentives."